Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 - At major airport locations, you can often go directly to your car (or your choice of car) and simply show your ID at the gate.
 National car rental was the trendsetter here, and still the favorite of many renters, due to the ability to pick your own car at over 60 airports.

 - If you can't go directly to your car, hundreds of larger rental locations have special “VIP lines”, where you can walk up, show your ID, and pick-up your keys.
-At smaller rental locations, you’ll need to get in the regular line; but when it is your turn, your transaction will take less time.
+At smaller rental locations, you’ll need to get in the regular line; but when it is your turn, your transaction will take a lot less time.

 Doesn’t offer any special check-in for members.
 However, everyone can check-in online to “skip the counter” at almost 50 large airport locations.
 Alamo Insiders.